-Police try to arrest protester at Ihumātao development site
+Ihumātao development site protest: Occupiers call for more to join the action

 "I've been here for long enough, I'm going to stay here as long as I can," Mirky said.

-Fletcher Building said in a statement yesterday it had tried to engage with the group for the last three years, but they had never shown a willingness to find a solution.
+Fletcher Building said in a statement yesterday it had tried to engage with the group for the past three years, but they had never shown a willingness to find a solution.

-It said the 480 home development has been tested in the Māori Land Court, Environment Court, and the United Nations - where all objections have been unsuccessful.
+It said the 480 home development was tested in the Māori Land Court, the Environment Court, and the United Nations - where all objections have been unsuccessful.

-Local councillor Efeso Collins was among those who turned up to show support and said the council has been urging the government to step in.
+Local councillor Efeso Collins was among those who turned up to show support and said Auckland Council has urged the Government to step in.

-"There's been very little return or reply from the government.
-I think we need to sit down and have that discussion and say look, you guys have got the money, we obviously don't have... it's been rated anywhere between $15 million and $40 million.
+"There's been very little return or reply from the Government.
+I think we need to sit down and have that discussion and say look, you guys have got the money, we obviously don't have... it's been rated anywhere between $15 million and $40m.

-"Whatever the cost is, we've spent $100 million on the America's Cup, we can damn well spend money here, get back this land and make it the precious sacred land that it is."
+"Whatever the cost is, we've spent $100m on the America's Cup, we can damn well spend money here, get back this land and make it the precious sacred land that it is."

 Newton said they're in it for as long as it took.